 You can weaken the barrier and dry your skin if you're into excessive maintenance of your skin.
 Avoid washing your face frequently even if you're facing dry skin as frequent washing can add to your dryness issue by removing the natural oils, irritating skin cells.

 Vitamin A Deficiency

 Another reason that could lead to flaky and dry skin in pregnancy is the deficiency of vitamin A. It's best to increase the intake of highly nutritious food at this time.

 Your skin will stretch as you proceed with your pregnancy, meaning some mild itching is to be expected.
 This stretching over your abdomen is another reason that can make your skin dry and itchy, leading to the itchy belly most pregnant people can expect to experience.
 However, this is temporary and can also be treated easily.

 When to See Your Doctor

 As said above, dry skin is a common issue that can be easily treated at home.
-However, if this situation persists even after taking proper measures, it’s recommended to consult your doctor who will examine your skin condition, find the root cause and prescribe the required medication to help you overcome the skin dryness.
+However, suppose this situation persists even after taking proper measures.
+In that case, it's recommended to consult your doctor, who will examine your skin condition, find the root cause, and prescribe the required medication to help you overcome the skin dryness.

-Don’t worry if you have dry skin during pregnancy.
-It’s usually harmless and can be overcome by taking the above-mentioned routine measures.
-Use lukewarm water for showers, eat nutritious food, drink plenty of water, avoid rough fabrics, and moisturize your skin – bringing these basic changes can help overcome your dry skin issue during pregnancy.
+Don't worry if you have dry skin during pregnancy.
+It's usually harmless and can be overcome by taking the routine mentioned above measures.
+Use lukewarm water for showers, eat nutritious food, drink plenty of water, avoid rough fabrics, and moisturize your skin – bringing these fundamental changes can help overcome your dry skin issue during pregnancy.

 Stay safe, take care and enjoy your pregnancy while you wait to welcome your bundle of joy.